Hot Water Relief Valve 101: What Every Homeowner Needs to Know

 Consult a professional!
 If you suspect that your pressure-relief valve is not working correctly, it's advisable to consult a licensed plumber or heating technician.
 Attempting to repair or replace a pressure-relief valve without proper knowledge can be dangerous.
 Regular maintenance by a professional can help identify issues before they become serious problems.

-If in Adelaide, contact Adelaide's Best Plumbing team for hot water system inspections, repairs and maintenance.
+If in Adelaide, contact Best Plumbing hot water specialists for hot water system inspections, repairs and maintenance.

 How often should a pressure relief valve be tested or replaced?